 Fill out the online application and upload the documents in PDF

-The deadline for applications for Bachelor and Master study programmes is the February 28.
+The deadline for applications for Bachelor and Master study programmes is January 31.

 R Applications received after the deadline or applications delivered in incorrect form or style will be disregarded.

-The application fee for the academic year 2022/2023 is 3 000,- CZK.
-The application fee may be paid in euros or in US dollars.
+The application fee for the academic year 2024/2025 is 3 000,- CZK.
+The application fee may be paid in Euros or in US dollars.

 The application fee shall be paid by the deadline of the application period at the latest.